 What style?
 Romantic, classic, modern, boho, beach, rustic, vintage?

 Use Google and Instagram for looking.
-Type place plus keyword “wedding venue”.
+Type place plus the keyword “wedding venue”.

-Before you book a venue, you should also check your photographer’s availability if there is someone you really love (see point 6 – Find a photographer).
+Before you book a venue, you should also check your photographer’s availability if there is someone you love (see point 7 – Find a photographer).

-The national average cost of a wedding is $31,368, according to The Easy Weddings 2018 Survey.
+The national average wedding cost is $31,368, according to The Easy Weddings 2018 Survey.

 It’s important to ask how much you and your fiance can realistically spend and save between now and the wedding.

-You will spend almost 50% of your budget on your venue so how many guests you will invite matter!
+You will spend almost 50% of your budget on your venue so how many guests you will invite matters!

 Don’t feel obligated that you have to invite everyone.

-It’s your wedding and you should spend your day with the closest one and people you feel comfortable around them.
+It’s your wedding and you should spend your day with the closest one and people you feel comfortable around.

 Anyway, you won’t have time to talk to every single person if you invite 100 guests.